Brondahl/EnumStringValues/README.txt

 0.9  - Created a nuget package, so committing structure for that.
 0.10 - Explicitly support recent major .NET versions.
 0.11 - Update nuget files on build
+1.0  - Final cosmetic tweaks.
+(Project is now essentially complete and this is likely the last update in a while)